rudymatela/fitspec/README.md

 	$ cabal bench sorting

-An advantage of this solution is that llcheck is recompiled automatically if there is an update.
+An advantage of this solution is that LeanCheck is recompiled automatically if there is an update.

 To create a new benchmark, you should create a file in the bench folder and